Louvre Hotels banks on Chinese partner for expansion

-PARIS (Reuters) - Louvre Hotels, owned by U.S. investment group Starwood Capital, is banking on Chinese partner JinJiang Inn to speed up its expansion in fast-growing China and catch up with larger international rivals such as France’s Accor.
+PARIS (Reuters) - Louvre Hotels, owned by U.S. investment group Starwood Capital, is banking on Chinese partner JinJiang Inn (600754.SS) to speed up its expansion in fast-growing China and catch up with larger international rivals such as France’s Accor (ACCP.PA).

 Louvre Hotels, the world’s eighth-largest hotelier, which so far has three hotels in China, plans to open 25 midscale or luxury hotels in the Shanghai region within five years.